romnn/microgpusim/WIP.md

   - custom config and trace from playground

 - implement the scheduler that is actually used for the 1080

-- compile playground

-- migrate to use wrappers around command that takes care of proper errors etc. to simplify build and wrapper scripts

 - DONE BUT..?? refactor core into inner core that is shared between components and outer